2nd Century Endowment Fund

 Planned Giving Program

-The National Genealogical Society has a planned giving program.
+Planned giving is another method to support the NGS Second Century Endowment Fund.
 There are many ways that your philanthropic giving can blend with your own financial needs and tax planning.
 The program addresses such items as wills, trusts, life insurance, retirement plan assets, real estate, and stock.

 Benefits of planned giving include